microsoft/nni/docs/en_US/Tutorial/ExperimentConfig.md

 Required.
 Integer between 1 and 99999.

-__trialConcurrency__ specifies the max num of trial jobs run simultaneously.
+Specifies the max num of trial jobs run simultaneously.

 If trialGpuNum is bigger than the free gpu numbers, and the trial jobs running simultaneously can not reach __trialConcurrency__ number, some trial jobs will be put into a queue to wait for gpu allocation.